Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Related work

-\paragraph{Traditional machine learning models} Traditional machine learning models are often employed as classifiers.
+Traditional machine learning models are often employed as classifiers.
 While these models are frequently combined with additional feature processing techniques within a larger pipeline, they can also independently handle the entire task by utilising extracted features to predict labels directly.
 The \textbf{(Quadratic) Support Vector Machine ((Q)-SVM)} \cite{singh2021detection} is one of the most commonly utilised models, renowned for its relatively simple parameters.
-Empirical study \cite{agarwal2021deepfake} has demonstrated the effectiveness of Q-SVM for audio-based classification tasks.
+Empirical study \cite{agarwal2021deepfake} has demonstrated the effectiveness of QSVM for audio-based classification tasks.